Old Wives Tales & Fun Ways to "Guess" Pink or Blue:

 There are no shortage of people out there telling you non-medical ways to find out the sex of your baby.
 Many of these ways are inaccurate old wives tales.
 They are fun to play with and most of them don't involve anything dangerous.
 Some of the more common ones involve wedding rings spinning or swaying, the size or shape of your pregnant belly and other questions about pregnancy cravings or bed positioning.
 Do watch out for some of the sketchy ones that include chemicals like Drano.

-How can you find out if baby is a girl or boy?:
+How early can you find out if baby is a girl or boy?:

 The most commonly used method to find out the sex of your baby is ultrasound or sonogram.
 This method is most accurate between 18-22 weeks.
 It is normally done at the fetal anatomy survey done in the mid-second trimester.

 At this point it is usually easier to tell the sex of the baby.
 Earlier dates in pregnancy are usually too difficult to tell and later dates become difficult because of crowding in the uterus.